ctschroeder/tutorials/antconc-programming-historian.md

 What do you see?
 I understand this can be a difficult to read way of identifiying patterns.
 Try pressing the yellow "sort" button.
 What happens now?

-{% include figure.html filename="sorting-shot-1l1r.png" caption="Words that appear next to 'shot'." %}

 (This might be easier to read!)
-You can adjust the way AntConc sorts information by changing the parameters in the red circle: L corresponds with 'left' and R corresponds with 'right'; you can extend these up to ±5 in either direction.
+You can adjust the way AntConc sorts information by changing the parameters at the bottom of the panel labeled "Level 1", "Level 2", "Level 3": L corresponds with 'left' and R corresponds with 'right'; you can extend these up to ±5 in either direction.
 The default is 1 left, 2 right, 3 right, but you can change that to search 3 left, 2 left, 1 right (to get phrases and/or trigrams that end in the search term in question, for example) by clicking the arrow buttons up or down.
 If you don't want to include a sorting option you can skip it (as in the default: 1L, 2R, 3R) or include it as a 0.
 Less linear sorting practices are available, such as 4 left, 3 right, 5 right, which includes a lot of other contextual information.
 These parameters can be slow to respond, but be patient.
 If you're not sure what the resulting search is, just press 'sort' to see what's happened and adjust accordingly.